evkx/evkx.github.io/content/models/hyundai/inster/inster_standard_range/_index.md

 The Hyundai INSTER Standard Range comes equipped with one sound system option:

-- **Bose Premium Sound System:**: Features seven speakers and delivers a maximum output of  watts.
+- **Bose Premium Sound System:** Features seven speakers and delivers a maximum output of  watts.

 Additionally, the model includes 4 USB-C connections as standard.